Ya-Foo/QR-register/README.md

 }
 ```

+### Running the application

+Run `src/main.py`

-### Creating QR codes
+#### Creating QR codes

-1. Run `src/qrCreate.py`.

-2. Wait for it to finish.
+1. Click on button that says 'Create QR codes'.

-3. The results will be saved in `qrcodes/`.
+2. The results will be saved in `qrcodes/`.

-### Scanning the QR

-1. Run `src/register.py`.

-2. If it is your first time running, a Google sign-in prompt may open.
+3. If it is your first time running, a Google sign-in prompt may open.
 Make sure to sign in with the account that has access to your attendance spreadsheet.

+#### Scanning the QR

-3. As one scans their QR, a green frame will be drawn around it if the QR code is detected.
+1. As one scans their QR, a green frame will be drawn around it if the QR code is detected.
 Their infomation (Identifier, Name, Country) will also be shown underneath.

-4. Once all the delegates have registered, press `Save and Register` then wait for the program to sync the data with the Google Sheets.
+2. Once all the delegates have registered, click on button that says `Save and Register` then wait for the program to sync the data with the Google Sheets.

 ## Troubleshooting